TheCahyag/MinecraftAnimation/README.md

    * Additions being when a block goes from air to not air
    * Deletions being when a block goes from not air to air
    * And if a block changes that would be both a deletion and an addition
+* Add sound to animations?
+Allow adding a sound or a list of sounds to play among rendering a frame of a animation

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,